Lincoln at Peoria

 › View complete article

-• Lincoln: The Self-Made Man (February 20, 1995)
+• Lincoln: The Self-Made Man (2/20/1995 - Greenwich Time)

 Pity poor Abraham Lincoln.
 Behind the legend, there was certainly much to lament.
 Lincoln's grandfather had been killed by Indians while tilling his field; his father had nearly been kidnapped in the same attack.
 Lincoln himself was born 186 years ago this month in a rustic Kentucky log cabin—surely substandard housing by anyone's definition.